JamesByers/g_load_clean_and_analyse_data_with_Excel/B2_L1-Load_data_from_text_files.md

 75 min
 <br>
 <br>
-In this block we will be using data that is provided in a variety of text file formats.
-In this unit we will learn how to import the data from these file types into Excel.
+In our work with SQL we have learned how to extract the data we need from databases and save it into text data files.
+We saved the files in the same text file format since there was value in consistency.
+But there are several formats and we will want to be able to import those as well/   In this lesson we will learn how to import data from a variety of file types into Excel.

 ### Lesson objectives